-All undergraduate applicants interested in pursuing a major in music must apply to the DePaul School of Music by December 1.
+All undergraduate applicants interested in pursuing a major in music must apply to the DePaul School of Music by December 11, an extension from the original December 1 deadline.
 Students apply to DePaul on the Common Application.
-All music applicants, regardless of intended major, must also perform an entrance audition on either a classical or a jazz instrument in order to be considered for admission to the School of Music.
+All music applicants, unless interested in the Sound Recording Technology - Non-Performance track or the Performing Arts Management - Bachelor of Science, must also perform an entrance audition on either a classical or a jazz instrument in order to be considered for admission to the School of Music.

-Vocalists, Violinists and All Jazz Instrumentalists: In addition to your online application, you must submit a pre-audition screening video through our Acceptd page by December 1.
-All recordings received after December 1 will only be considered based on the availability of audition times.
+Vocalists, Violinists, String Bassists and All Jazz Instrumentalists: In addition to your online application, you must submit a pre-audition screening video through our upload page, under "Portfolio Submission", by December 11, an extension from the original December 1 deadline.
+All recordings received after December 11 will only be considered based on the availability of audition times.

-At this time, pre-screening videos are not required for any instruments other than voice, violin, and all jazz instruments.
+At this time, pre-screening videos are not required for any instruments other than voice, violin, string bass and all jazz instruments.

 Official transcripts should be mailed to: